Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 sinecure = position with a ~salary that requires or involves little or no responsibility, labour https://en.wikipedia.org/wiki/Sinecure
-Situation Complication Question Answer (SCQA) = A Framework For Defining Problems & Hypotheses https://strategyu.co/scqa-a-framework-for-defining-problems-hypotheses/ skin in the game slavery https://www.sbs.com.au/nitv/article/10-things-you-should-know-about-slavery-in-australia/i0nc7x4vw sleep on it
+Situation Complication Question Answer (SCQA) = A Framework For Defining Problems & Hypotheses https://strategyu.co/scqa-a-framework-for-defining-problems-hypotheses/ skin in the game skin in the game -- absorbing barrier = anything that prevents people with skin in the game from emerging from it, and to which the system will invariably tend.
+Let us call these situations ruin, as the entity cannot emerge from the condition https://en.wikipedia.org/wiki/Ergodic_hypothesis#Ergodic_hypothesis_in_finance slavery https://www.sbs.com.au/nitv/article/10-things-you-should-know-about-slavery-in-australia/i0nc7x4vw sleep on it
 SMART goal-setting framework
 social capital (white male)
-social debt = friends, family, and strangers who feel entitled to ask, beg, and steal https://collabfund.com/blog/rich-and-anonymous/ social pressure / free will soft skills https://newsletter.weskao.com/p/how-to-give-a-senior-leader-feedback-without-getting-fired soft skills https://softskills.audio/
+social debt = friends, family, and strangers who feel entitled to ask, beg, and steal https://collabfund.com/blog/rich-and-anonymous/ social norm of reciprocity https://en.wikipedia.org/wiki/Norm_of_reciprocity social pressure / free will soft skills https://newsletter.weskao.com/p/how-to-give-a-senior-leader-feedback-without-getting-fired soft skills https://softskills.audio/